civican/legisinfo/42-1/bills/C-83/bill_text.md

 **Indigenous**, in respect of a person, includes a First Nation person, an Inuit or a Métis person; (**autochtone**)

+**mental health assessment** means an assessment of the mental health of a person conducted by a medical professional with recognized specialty training in mental health diagnosis and treatment, such as a psychiatrist, psychologist or psychiatric nurse or a primary care physician who has had psychiatric training. (**évaluation de la santé mentale**)

 ### Section 2

   **(1)** Paragraph 4(c) of the Act is replaced by the following:

     the Service uses the least restrictive measures consistent with the protection of society, staff members and offenders;

+    the Service considers alternatives to custody in a penitentiary, including the alternatives referred to in sections 29 and 81;

+    the Service ensures the effective delivery of programs to offenders, including correctional, educational, vocational training and volunteer programs, with a view to improving access to alternatives to custody in a penitentiary and to promoting rehabilitation;

   **(2)** Paragraph 4(g) of the Act is replaced by the following: